lune-org/lune/docs/pages/roblox/Examples.md

 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD026 -->

-# ✏️ Writing Lune Scripts for Roblox
+# Example Lune Scripts for Roblox

-Lune has a powerful built-in library and set of APIs for manipulating Roblox place files and model files.
-It contains APIs for reading & writing files, and gives you instances to use, just as if you were scripting inside of the Roblox engine, albeit with a more limited API.

-For a full list of the currently implemented APIs, check out the [API Reference](https://github.com/filiptibell/lune/wiki/Roblox---API-Reference) page.

-## Example Scripts
+These are a few examples of things you can do using the built-in `roblox` library.

-### `1` - Make all parts anchored in a place file
+## `1` - Make all parts anchored in a place file

 ```lua
 local roblox = require("@lune/roblox")